 \subsection{Explanation of method}

-To quantify natural variation in frequency measurements made by machine coding, we calculate $\sigma_{E_C}$, the standard deviation of a distribution of values of $E_C$ drawn from many different sample test sets of size $n$ pulled from a larger test bank of size $N_{bank}$.
+To quantify the variation in the measurements made by machine coding, we calculate $\sigma_{E_C}$, the standard deviation of a distribution of values of $E_C$ drawn from many different sample test sets of size $n$ pulled from a larger test bank of size $N_{bank}$.
 We expect some fraction of the measurements of $E_C$ to fall within one standard deviation of the mean $\overline{E_C}$ (approximately 68\% if the distribution is normally distributed).
-We, therefore, define the uncertainty in a single measurement of $E_C$ as the standard deviation of this distribution, as it captures the typical variability between individual data points.
-While we can produce this estimate from repeated tests of a large data set, we need a way for researchers to estimate the value of $\sigma_{E_C}$ from a single data set (such as when applying a previously trained algorithm to new data without hand-coding).
+We, therefore, define the uncertainty in a single measurement of $E_C$ as the standard deviation of this distribution, as it captures the typical variability between individual measurements.
+While we can produce this estimate from repeated tests of a large data set, we need a way for researchers to estimate the value of $\sigma_{E_C}$ from a single data set (such as when applying a previously trained algorithm to new data without human-coding).

-Fortunately, this estimation is possible because the standard deviation, $\sigma_{E_C}$, is characteristic of the phenomenon we are measuring. $E_C$, the computer's estimate of the frequency the code appears in a single sample of the test bank, can be represented as the mean of a Bernoulli distribution, where the number of times the code is present in the sample is $n_p = nE_C$ and the number of times the code is absent in the sample is $n_a = n(1-E_C)$.
-The standard deviation $\sigma_B$ of this Bernoulli distribution can be calculated as:
+Fortunately, this estimation is possible because the standard deviation, $\sigma_{E_C}$, is characteristic of the phenomenon we are measuring.
+Because we are using an OVA approach, such that each response either contains ($1$) or does not contain ($0$) the code, our data are dichotomous.
+Thus, $E_C$, the computer's estimate of the frequency the code appears in a particular sample test set, can be represented as the mean of a Bernoulli distribution, where the number of times the code is present in the sample is $n_p = nE_C$ and the number of times the code is absent in the sample is $n_a = n(1-E_C)$.
+The standard deviation $\sigma_B$ of the Bernoulli distribution can be calculated as: